MukeshChoudhury-coder/ben10-rps-game/README.md

 - Character change on level progression (work in progress)

 ## 🔧 Still Improving:
-- Responsive design for mobile
+- not responsive for any devices yet.
 - In-game instruction popup
 - Sound effects and win animations